steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Short Term

     Automate:
+        testdatabasebaseline
-        Creation of the test databases
+            Creation of the test databases.
+                Modify Program to accept command line options to control the creation of the databases.
             Execution of unit tests
+                dotnet test -v ModelRelief.test

     Add support for creating masks.
         B: Background
         T: Threshold